Yasmah-Adad: Criticism from his family

 Historical opinion of Yasmah-Adad revolves mainly around these letters, the most abundant primary sources about him.
 The criticism may reflect the stress that Shamshi-Adad I felt as his newly formed empire began to crumble, considering, as Yasmah-Adad points out in this letter, that his father appointed Yasmah-Adad as a chief ruler of Mari, one of the largest urban centers, as well as one of the most disputed in his kingdom, when one of his generals could have filled the position.
-Yasmah-Adad managed the region well considering the Ashur kingdom was under attack from outside and inside its borders.
-But other sources may support his father's belief.
 Most primary sources from the era do not mention any military action on his part.
 When his father died, Zimri-Lim was able to chase Yasmah-Adad out of the throne in Mari seemingly without much of a fight, while Ishme-Dagan lost control of all of his portion of his father's kingdom except Ekallatum and Assur.

 Military brutality

 Letters between Yasmah-Adad and Shamshi-Adad I show the role he played in his father’s brutal expansionist military campaign of 1781 B.C.E., particularly in regards with the Ya’ilanum tribe.
 Whereas letters and inscriptions describing other battles reveal a non-violent treatment of captured enemies, letters to Yasmah-Adad contained instructions to kill all the members of this tribe.
 "Give an order that the sons (of the tribe) of Ya'ilanum, all those who are with you, must die tonight ...
 They must die and be buried in the graves!"
-Later, in a letter to Yasmah-Adad, Ishme-Dagan described the execution of the Yai’ilanum.
+Later, in a letter to Yasmah-Adad, Ishme-Dagan I described the execution of the Yai’ilanum.
 "Mar-Addu and all the sons (of the tribe) of Ya’ilanum were killed, and all its servants and soldiers were killed, and not one enemy escaped.
 Rejoice!"
 Mar-Addu, as the leader of the Ya’ilanum tribe, was decapitated and his head was brought to Yasmah-Addu.